erounsavall/getdata-030/codebook.md

 ```{r}
 read.table("tidydata.txt",    )
 ```
-##Columns:
-  Subject-Activity-Measurement-Mean
+##Columns

+### Subject:
-1. Subject: Integer vector, 30 levels, each representing a person performng an activity.
+Integer vector, 30 levels, each representing a person performng an activity.

+### Activity:
-2. Activity: Character vector.
+Character vector.
 6 levels, each of which describes the activity performed:
 * WALKING
 * WALKING_UPSTAIRS
 * WALKING_DOWNSTAIRS